 Here is my CV.

-- Joint Attention and Communication, Accepted at Inquiry: An Interdisciplinary Journal of Philosophy
+Joint Attention and Communication.In press at Inquiry: An Interdisciplinary Journal of Philosophy.
+(Journal/PhilPapers)

-- [A paper on the formal semantics of demonstratives and definite descriptions], Revise and Resubmit
+- [A paper on the formal semantics of demonstratives and definite descriptions].
+Revised and resubmitted.

-- [A paper on demonstratives and joint attention], Under Review
+- [A paper on theory of mind and knowledge-first epistemology].
+Under review.

-I have taught third-year seminars in the philosophy of language and mind at the University of Toronto and a first-year introduction to formal reasoning and decision making at Rutgers University.
+I have taught first-year introductions to philosophy and upper-year seminars on the philosophy of mind and language at the University of Toronto.
+I have taught first-year introductions to formal reasoning and decision-making at Rutgers University.